-I always dreamed of visiting the fishing village of Palos de la Frontera, along the south facing Atlantic coast of Andalusia.
+I would like to have visited the fishing village of Palos de la Frontera, along the south facing Atlantic coast of Andalusia.
 This sun drenched region has been a crossroads of cultures since the Phoenicians arrived a thousand years before Christ.
-The Romans mined copper here, and stained the Tinto River red with their refuse.
-In 1492 the unwilling citizens were pressed into service as crew for Christopher Columbus' voyages.
+The Romans mined copper here, and stained the Tinto River red with their industrial waste.
+In 1492 the unwilling citizens were pressed into service as crews for Christopher Columbus' ships.
 The beaches here even captured some of the flotsam of the Battle of Trafalgar on 21 October, 1805.
-And at about 9:30 in the morning of April 30, 1943, off Shady Point (Punta Umbria), Frontera fisherman José Antonio Rey Maria pulled a body out of the sea, and secured a role in an adventure worthy of a James Bond thriller.
+And at about 9:30 in the morning of 30 April, 1943, off Shady Point (Punta Umbria), Frontera fisherman José Antonio Rey Maria pulled a body out of the sea, and secured a minor role in an adventure worthy of a James Bond thriller.

 That problem fell to Twenty Committee member Lt.
 Commander Ewen Montagu (above), who chose Ian Flemming's invention number 28.
-Montegu realized that a floating body left in the Mediterranean would arouse suspicion for the same reasons as one found over German territory.
+Montegu realized that an officer's body found floating in the Mediterranean and carrying secret plans for an invasion of Greece would arouse suspicion.
 But Allied aircraft were required to fly around the Iberian peninsula to reach Gibraltar.
 And eighty miles to the north of that British outpost was the Spanish regional capital of Huelva, where a German agent, Adolf Clauss, had shown himself to be particularly ambitious and generous in bribing Spanish officials.
-A fly dropped in front of Clauss would surely elicit a response.
+A fly, disguising a fly, dropped in front of Clauss would surely elicit a response.
 What Montagu needed first, was the fly - a dead body.

 Having consulted pathologists, Montegu knew he was looking for a man in his mid thirties who had died of pneumonia.
 The body they drafted was that of a 34 year old Welshman named Glyndwr Michael.
 His father had died twenty years earlier, and his mother was three years passed.
 With no family, Glyndwr had become lost, alcoholic, and drifted into homelessness.
-He was found barely alive in an abandoned warehouse near the King's Cross underground station on January 26, 1943.
-He was rushed to the hospital suffering from walking pneumonia and “accute chemical poisoning”, probably from swallowing a large dose of “Battle's Vermin Killer”, a commercially available rat poison.
+He was found barely alive in an abandoned warehouse near the King's Cross underground station on 26 January, 1943.
+He was rushed to the hospital suffering from walking pneumonia and “acute chemical poisoning”, probably from swallowing a large dose of “Battle's Vermin Killer”, a commercially available rat poison.
 The poison attacked his central nervous system, eventually produced a coma, and then kidney failure.
-He died on January 28th.
+He died on 28 January.
 As he had no family, his body was drafted by Lt.
-Montegu, and frozen in the hospital morgue, until the rest of plan was ready.
+Montegu, and kept chilled in the hospital morgue, until the hook could be prepared.

-But did the fly look real?
-Montegu gave Major Martin a girlfriend, complete with photo, love letters, and a bill for an engagement ring (above), ticket stubs from a London show dated April 24, 1943, and notice of an overdraft in his bank account.
-He carried a “pompous” cold letter from his father, and a St; Christopher's medal.
+But did the fly look convincing?
+Montegu invented Major Martin a girlfriend, complete with photo, love letters, and a bill for an engagement ring (above), ticket stubs from a London show dated 24 April, 1943, and notice of an overdraft in his bank account.
+He carried a “pompous” cold letter from his invented father, and a St. Christopher's medal.
 And so the entire packet did not look too perfect, his membership card in the officers' club was out of date.
-Everything was checked and double checked, even down to his underwear..
+Everything was checked and double checked, even down to his underwear.

-With an OK from Churchill, on April 19th , the body, dressed in a uniform and trench coat, with the letters in a briefcase strapped to his wrists, was sealed in a metal tank with dry ice, and driven 147 miles to the Royal Naval base at Holy Loch, Scotland.
+With an OK from Churchill, on 19 April, 1943, the body of Glyndwr Michael- Major Martin, dressed in a uniform and trench coat, with the letters in a briefcase handcuffed to his wrists, was sealed in a metal tank with dry ice, and driven 147 miles north to the Royal Naval base at Holy Loch, Scotland.
 There Major Martin was loaded aboard the submarine HMS Seraph (above).

-On April 30th, at 4:30 in the morning. a mile off Punta Umbria, Major Martin was fitted into a life jacket and slipped gently into the cold Atlantic waters.
+At 4:30 in the morning of 30 April, 1943, a mile off Punta Umbria, Major Martin was fitted into a life jacket and slipped gently into the cold Atlantic waters.
 As planned, the currents carried him inshore and about five hours later, José Antonio Rey Maria pulled the body on board his fishing boat.
 Shortly thereafter Jose' handed the body over to a Spanish Army officer.
-He passed the corpse to a Spanish naval officer, who sent it to the morgue in the regional capital of Huelva, four miles up the Tinto estuary.
+That officer passed the corpse to a Spanish naval officer, who sent it to the morgue in the regional capital of Huelva, four miles up the Tinto estuary.

-After waiting three days the British Vice-Counsel to Spain asked the local coroner, Eduardo Del Torno, to preform an autopsy on the corpse, and requested the return of the documents he was carrying.
-The doctor reported Major Martin had drowned and the body had been in the sea for from three to five days.
-Since Major Martin was a Catholic, and Spain was a Catholic nation, just three days later, on May 4th, Major Martin was buried with full military honors about 2 miles outside of Huelva, in the "Nuestra Señora de la Soledad” cemetery - Grave 14, San Marcos Section.
+After waiting three days the British Vice-Counsel to Spain asked the local coroner, Eduardo Del Torno, to perform an autopsy on the corpse, and requested the return of the documents he was carrying.
+The doctor reported Major Martin had drowned and that the body had been in the sea for from three to five days.
+Since Major Martin was a Catholic, and Spain was a Catholic nation, just three days later, on 4 May, 1943, Major Martin was buried with full military honors about 2 miles outside of Huelva, in the "Nuestra Señora de la Soledad” cemetery - Grave number 14, San Marcos Section.
 When the Twenty Committee examined the returned letters under a microscope, it was discovered they had been refolded, indicating they had indeed been read.
-Now, had the trout really swallowed the bait?
+Now, had the trout really swallowed the hook?

-The briefcase and its letters had originally been passed to General Alto Estado Mayor, who appears to have lost them for awhile.
+After the war, British intelligence learned the briefcase and its letters had originally been passed to General Alto Estado Mayor, who appears to have lost them for awhile.
 Luckily for the British, Nazi Agent Adolf Clauss heard a rumor about the letters, and as expected he told his superiors.
-It was when the the head of the German Secret Service, Admiral Canaris, personally inquired about them, that the brief case and letters were found and handed over to the Germans to be quickly photographed and returned.
-But the way they had almost been lost only made their contents more believable to the Germans.
+It was when the the head of the German Secret Service, Admiral Canaris, personally inquired about them, that the brief case and letters were found again and handed over to the Germans, to be quickly photographed and returned.
+And the way they had almost been lost only made their contents more believable to the Germans.

 This story inspired the book and film “The Man Who Never Was”, but it was sixty years before the identity of the the man laying in grave 14, under the the sun of Andalusia, would be correctly identified on his tombstone.
 But the principles of espionage (and fly fishing) have not change since.
 To catch a fish, you must merely encourage the fish to do what it wants to do.